liuq-lab/BGM-IV/README.md

 # BGM-IV

-Bayesian generative modeling for nonlinear instrumental-variable regression.
+Bayesian generative modeling for nonlinear instrumental-variable analysis.

 BGM-IV is a Bayesian generative modeling package for nonlinear instrumental-variable regression with high-dimensional covariates.
 It jointly